Jupiter Bay Condos

 275 Palm Avenue, Jupiter, Florida 33477

-Jupiter Bay in Southeastern Florida is an All Ages Condominium Community with a Lake and a Path to the Beach
+Along the Southeastern Florida Coast, Jupiter Bay is a Lush Condominium Community with a Lake, Swimming Pools and a Path to the Beach

 Prices begin in the high-$400,000s.
 The HOA fees are $700 per month.
 Please verify this with a Realtor as prices may change.
 Eight homeowners' associations manage Jupiter Bay.

 The community's seven-acre lake has a bridge, a waterfall and a lighted walkway.
 Homeowners also enjoy two heated pools, a spa, two covered recreational areas, a poolside restaurant and Tiki bar, two tennis courts and a walkway to adjacent Carlin Park and the three and a half mile long white sand beach.
 Evening security is provided seven days a week.

-Balmy, quaint and sedate, Jupiter is a golfing hub.
+Jupiter is sedate and a golfing hub.
 It has at least 15 courses and a number of golf professionals (Tiger Woods lives on Jupiter Island, a barrier island and wealthy enclave just across the Intracoastal Waterway from Jupiter).
 Restaurants, shopping centers and theaters are all close at hand.